bagustris/thesis-bss/README.md

 In this thesis, I evaluated some common methods in binaural sound separation: ICA (with max likelihood estimation, ICA with Binary Mask (ICABM), binural model using phase difference channel weighting [4], and my-proposed-method FastICA with Binary Mask (FastICABM).

-This is the source code for underdetermined separation of instaneous speech mixtures with FastICA and binaural mask and the comparison for benchmark.
+This is the source code for underdetermined separation of instaneous speech mixtures with FastICA and binary mask and the comparison for benchmark.

 The algorithm is described in